X

 • The ATO’s Latest 2021/22 Data 📊 — How many Australians are investing in property, average income reported, and the most common deductions!

-• Self-Assessment 🧾 — What does it mean, and how the ATO audits your tax return.
+• Self-Assessment 🧾 — What it means, and how the ATO audits your tax return.

 • Data Matching & Audits 🔍 — How the ATO tracks rental income and expenses, and the surprising mistakes landlords make.